upcmd/updocs-content/logs/c0108_vvvvv.md

     self: final context exec vars:

     (*core.Cache)({
+      "jerry": "this is jerry in task scope",
       "tom": "this is tom",
-      "up_runtime_task_layer_number": 0,
+      "up_runtime_task_layer_number": 0
-      "jerry": "this is jerry in task scope"
     })

     {{.jerry}}